How to tackle IBM's graduate application form

 For IBM’s technology graduate roles, a little more focus on technology skills is expected – but not just knowledge… you need to show how you have applied it.
 ‘As well as knowing programming languages, how might you have developed a solution using them?’ asks Tim.
 ‘If you have envisaged or even created a technology solution to an everyday problem, whether at home or in your studies, that will stand out.
 Don’t just say, “I know programming languages x, y and z” – that doesn’t show passion and doesn’t stand out.
 If you were self-taught, then yes!
 Or if you’ve used that skill to solve a problem, yes again!’

-Travel is likely in all of IBM’s graduate roles, so it’s very important that you show you are flexible about how and where you work, and that you can adapt to different situations.
+Travel is likely in many of IBM’s graduate roles, so it’s very important that you show you are flexible about how and where you work, and that you can adapt to different situations.
 More generally, changing location isn’t the only thing that requires adaptability, so the example you give could be to do with working with a changing team of people (eg depending which shift you were on in your part-time job) or having to work with new technology – both scenarios are likely at IBM.

 Teamwork comes into almost everything, so examples are plentiful: sports teams, group presentations and drama productions, to name but a few.
 Think about situations where you couldn’t have achieved the same result alone.